 - Perform administrative tasks when necessary

-Please submit your application for the spring session (January-April) by November 1; for the summer session (May-August) by March 1; and for the fall session (September-December) by July 1.
+Please submit your application for the spring session (January-April) by November 1; for the summer session (May-August) by March 1; and for the fall session (September-December) by June 1.
 Start and end dates for each session are flexible, depending on fellows’ school calendars and availability.